Manufacturers should prepare for different types of cyberattacks

 Types of attacks

-What are the weaknesses that are allowing attackers to compromise the data of manufacturing companies and, just as important, what are some of the missteps organizations are making post-breach that increase the duration and expense of the incident?
+What are the weaknesses that are allowing attackers to compromise the data of manufacturing companies and, just as important, what are some of the missteps organizations are making post-breach that increase the duration of and expenses associated with the incident?

 Some of the more common data breach methods occurring in manufacturing companies include:

-- Client-side attacks: These breaches are the most recent example of the ongoing IT security arms race, where defenses are put in place that force attackers to find new methods of unauthorized access.
-Since it has become standard practice to set up an Internet-facing firewall to prevent hackers from conducting direct external attacks on an organization, attackers seek ways to invade an organization’s systems from the inside.
+- Client-side attacks: Since it has become standard practice to set up an internet-facing firewall to prevent hackers from conducting direct external attacks on an organization, attackers seek ways to invade an organization’s systems from the inside.
 In these cases, the attack starts on an employee’s PC and then, through multiple methods, spreads to other systems and breaches the internal servers where the desired information is stored.
+Attackers often target out-of-date web browsers, browser plug-ins such as Java or Adobe, and office software with malicious web pages or documents.

 - Custom malware: This method uses malicious software (i.e., malware) to alter, damage or disable systems.
 Standard malware can easily be mitigated with anti-virus products.
 However, the wide-spread availability of malware kits allows even unsophisticated attackers to create customized and elite versions of this invasive software that can evade detection for months.

 - Ransomware: These are attacks that do not steal sensitive data, but rather make it unavailable.
 The current method of choice is to infect a target system, encrypt all the material on that system and force the user to pay a ransom in order to get the attacker to provide the decryption key.
-These random attacks have been so successful and are so hard to combat that the FBI has encouraged victims to pay the ransom if they want their data back.1
+The ransom demands had been relatively cheap, averaging a few hundred dollars, as recently as two years ago.
+However, ransoms have quickly escalated and are now averaging in the tens of thousands of dollars.

 Specific examples of intellectual property theft rarely make their way into the media.
 Because the loss of IP does not require disclosure, public companies that have been victimized usually do not want the public to know about the loss for fear of lawsuits or a loss of investor confidence.
-However, in a report published on behalf of the Commission on the Theft of American Intellectual Property, 20 documented IP theft cases went to court in 2013.
-These cases spanned a wide range of industries, from automotive to industrial software to pharmaceuticals.2
+However, a 2013 report published on behalf of the Commission on the Theft of American Intellectual Property and updated in 2017, notes that IP theft, pirated software and counterfeit goods may cost the U.S. economy as much as $600 billion annually.2

 Three types of controls